tianocore/edk2/EdkShellBinPkg/ReadMe.txt

    To generate Full Shell, execute: "build -a IA32 -a X64 -a IPF -p EdkShellPkg\EdkShellPkg.dsc -m Shell\ShellFull.inf -b RELEASE".
 6. In EdkShellBinPkg\Bin, we only provides the binary files of those applications which haven't been contained in Minmum Shell but in Full Shell.
    To generate them, execute: "build -a IA32 -a X64 -a IPF -p EdkShellPkg\EdkShellPkg.dsc -m Shell\XXX\*.inf -b RELEASE".
 XXX means the corresponding module name.

+The Arm binaries of EdkShellBinPkg are generated with EFI shell project (svn r61) and build with Edk Compatibility & BaseTools Package (r13646).
+Build Instructions are available on this page http://sourceforge.net/apps/mediawiki/tianocore/index.php?title=ArmPkg/Binaries.